kidusasfaw/spatPomp/paper.md

 The `spatPomp` website ([https://kidusasfaw.github.io/spatPomp/](https://kidusasfaw.github.io/spatPomp)) provides links to various resources for users and developers of the package.
 This includes the following.

 1. An extended tutorial [@asfaw24] introduces the mathematical framework behind `spatPomp`, describes the software implementation of this framework, provides pseudocode for various algorithms included in the package, and illustrates some basic usage.
+Section 2 explains the elementary methods used to access properties of the `spatPomp` model class.
+These elementary methods are the building blocks available to developers for implementing complex algorithms acting on spatPomp models.

 2. A tutorial provided as a supplement to [@ning23] focuses specifically on the iterated block particle filter algorithm.
 This is available at [https://kidusasfaw.github.io/spatPomp/vignettes/ibpf.pdf](https://kidusasfaw.github.io/spatPomp/vignettes/ibpf.pdf).